Don’t look for actress Julia Roberts to be pitching toothpaste on TV anytime soon.

-Natural toothpastes, while nontoxic, frequently contain glycerin which sticks to teeth and inhibits remineralization and therefore actually contributes to cavity formation!
+Natural toothpaste, while nontoxic, frequently contain glycerin which sticks to teeth and inhibits remineralization and therefore actually contributes to cavity formation!

-Another option for those who don’t tolerate baking soda and want to avoid toothpaste is a nonglycerin, no flouride tooth gel complete with teeth and gum strengthening herbs.
-This type of gel (find it here) is also safe for those with mercury based amalgam fillings.
+Another option for those who don’t tolerate baking soda and want to avoid toothpaste is a no glycerin, no fluoride tooth gel complete with teeth and gum strengthening herbs.
+This type of gel (find it here) is also safe for those with mercury-based amalgam fillings.

 (1) How Baking Soda Fits into Julia Roberts Beauty Routine